As Sea Level Rise Accelerates, US Coastal Communities Brace for the Inevitable

 As sea levels rise at ever accelerating rates, coastal communities like Seaside, New Jersey prepare for the inevitable, while lawmakers and experts fear it won’t be enough.

 Sea levels have already risen seven to eight inches since 1900, with the last 3 inches of sea level rise (SLR) occurring within the last quarter century.
-According to new report published in Proceedings of the National Academy of Sciences, sea level is expected to continue rising at an accelerating rate through the next century as the earth continues to heat up.
+According to a new report published in Proceedings of the National Academy of Sciences, sea level is expected to continue rising at an accelerating rate through the next century as the earth continues to heat up.

 The report, done by researchers Jonathan L. Bamber, Michael Oppenheimer, Robert E. Kopp, Willy P. Aspinall, and Roger M. Cooke, projects that under a “high emissions scenario,” SLR could exceed two meters by the end of the century.
 That is more than twice the amount projected in the upper range of the Intergovernmental Panel on Climate Change’s (IPCC) 5th Assessment Report.